 CloudFlare is an easy way to supercharge your website.
 With the free plan you'll not only benefit from a great infrastructure but also enjoy protection from various online threats.
 This very site is proudly using CloudFlare since 2012.

 How to get started with CloudFlare?

-There are no settings for this in Justified Image Grid, as everything works automatically.
+There are no settings for this in your Justified Image Grid, as everything is controlled at CloudFlare.
 Just go to the CloudFlare website and Sign up, follow their directions.
-There is also a CloudFlare WordPress plugin which you should install to get proper analytics.
+There is also an optional CloudFlare WordPress plugin which you could install to get proper analytics.